 to the beliefs and philosophies of the restaurant.

 None of this would be possible without each and every one of them....past, present and future.

 r e s t a u r a n t & w i n e b a r

-As a native New Yorker, Eileen Scala did her research before moving to Denver and kept finding Potager at the top of her list of restaurants to become a a part of.
+As a native New Yorker, Eileen Warthen did her research before moving to Denver and kept finding Potager at the top of her list of restaurants to become a a part of.
 After trying on many hats - fashion design production assistant, pre-school teacher, vineyard caretaker and race car driver to name just a few - it was Eileen's passion for wine that kept drawing her back to the hospitality industry.
 Eileen became a certified sommelier in 2017 but she still loves serving guests and being an active member of the restaurant floor staff.
 In her spare time, Eileen enjoys walking her boxers - Cooper & Butcher, suffering through marathon training, adding to her vinyl collection and rooting for the Yankees.
 But most importantly, Eileen loves drinking wine and reaping the benefits of living with a talented chef, her partner-in-crime, Paul.
 She is thrilled to be a part of the Potager family.

-Scott joins the team at Potager with nearly two decades of restaurant experience.
+Scott Ericson joins the team at Potager with nearly two decades of restaurant experience.
 Before Potager, he worked at Sushi Den for ten years and most recently ran the bar program at Vesta.
 He is a Denver native and loves all that Colorado has to offer.
-When Scott isn't working, he's traveling, camping, hiking, playing sports or he's most likley drinking sherry or a glass of sparkling rose.
+When Scott isn't working, he's traveling, camping, hiking, playing sports or he's most likely drinking sherry or a glass of sparkling rose.